MrAsterisco/homebridge-hisense-tv/README.md

 sudo apk add python3-dev  # for apk sudo apt-get install python3-dev  # for apt
 ```

-### Known Bugs
-- The input list might not be fetched correctly if the TV is turned off while adding the accessory or after restarting Homebridge.
-To fix this, force close your Home app and open it again.
-- Switching input to "TV" might not work properly.
-Home will not display any error, but the next TV state refresh will bring the input back to the previous one (which is also the one displayed on the TV).
-- Making changes to the TV state (turning on/off, changing input) while the Home app is opened will not trigger a live update. *This is theoretically supported by the plugin, but it seems to not work properly.*.
-Just switching to another app and then going back to Home will trigger a refresh.
-- Some newer TV models are always reported as turned on: this happens because they still respond to requests, even if they're "off". *As I don't have a such a model to test, I am unfortunately unable to provide a fix: if you have some experience with Python, TypeScript and have some free time, take a look at [this issue](https://github.com/MrAsterisco/homebridge-hisense-tv/issues/18).*

 # Contributions
 All contributions to expand the library are welcome.
 Fork the repo, make the changes you want, and open a Pull Request.